Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers: Reconstruction and validation

-For MS2 events, we use the PCA-estimated principal direction and variance to initialize the MLE fit.
-For well-separated MS2 events, the MLE is able to correctly reconstruct the vertex positions and light intensities.
-However, as the vertices move closer to each other, the MLE fit becomes unstable.
-Instead of examining the best-fit $d$ values and their estimated uncertainties, we quantify the goodness of MLE fits for simulated MS2 events with the likelihood ratio, which is defined as
+MLE can reconstruct the inter-vertex separation of MS2 events.
+However, when the total number of vertices is unknown as in a real MS event, the MLE optimization problem can become ill-defined.
+Therefore, we only quantify the goodness of MLE fits for simulated MS2 events with a likelihood ratio, which is defined as

 where the ``hat'' symbol indicates the best-fit parameter values. $q$ measures the improvement of the fit quality with a MS2 hypothesis over a SS hypothesis.
 It is also a statistic that is invariant under change of variables, and can indicate MLE's capability in resolving MS2 events.
+More importantly, despite its construction, this method retains some power for SS/MS event discrimination even when the number of vertices in an event is not exactly 2, as demonstrated in Sec.~\ref{sec:0vbb}.

 Because the MS2 fit includes additional parameters and should, on average, obtain a larger likelihood value, the likelihood ratio should be bounded between 0 and 1.
 Therefore, $q$ should be a positive number and the factor of 2 is added so the distribution of $q$ for SS events follow a $\chi^2$ distribution (Wilk's theorem).
-The $q$ distribution for SS events, and MS2 events with inter-vertex distances of 3 and 6 cm are shown in Fig.~\ref{fig:mledisc} (left).
+The $q$ distribution for SS events, and MS2 events with inter-vertex distances of 3 and 6~cm are shown in Fig.~\ref{fig:mledisc} (left).
+Here we conveniently use the PCA-estimated principal direction and variance to initialize the MLE fit.
 For SS events, the two likelihood values should be close to each other, yielding $q\sim$0, while for resolvable MS2 events the MS2 fit should return a much larger likelihood, causing $q>0$.
 The MLE's ability to distinguish MS and SS events resides in the deviation of the $q$ distribution from 0 for MS2 events.